scambifestival/silicon/002-Tinc_VPN.md

     Subnet = 192.168.64.X/32
     Port = 777

-copiare scambi/hosts/”nome host” su pila1see
+copy scambi/hosts/”nome host” on pila1see
-copiare scambi/hosts/pila1see su questo host
+copy scambi/hosts/pila1see on this host

 >nano scambi/hosts/pila1see-up